hannibal002/SkyHanni/README.md

 ---

-**SkyHanni is part of a thriving 1.8.9 modding community.
-Explore other awesome mods [here](https://sbmw.ca/mod-lists/skyblock-mod-list/) to create your ultimate SkyBlock setup!**
+**SkyHanni is part of an active modding community.
+Explore other useful mods [here](https://sbmw.ca/mod-lists/skyblock-mod-list/) to complete SkyBlock setup!**